ThreeMammals/Ocelot/docs/features/authentication.rst

     JsonWebTokenHandler.DefaultInboundClaimTypeMap.Remove("scp");
     JsonWebTokenHandler.DefaultInboundClaimTypeMap.Add("scp", "scope");

+**Okta Notes**

-`Issue 446 <https://github.com/ThreeMammals/Ocelot/issues/446>`_ contains some code and examples that might help with Okta integration.
+    1. Issue `446`_ contains some code and examples that might help with Okta integration.
+    2. Here is documentation for better clarity on claims mapping: `Mapping, customizing, and transforming claims in ASP.NET Core`_.
+    3. It is highly advisable to read and understand the :ref:`authentication-warning` related to the critical changes in authentication when utilizing .NET 8. [#f4]_

 Allowed Scopes
 --------------